MasterCourse Human Resources and Global Mobility 2018

-Module 7: Strategic Global Mobility
+Strategic Global Mobility

 Course objective Contract Management: Being able to identify the GM internal and external stakeholders.
 Understand the dynamics in the relation between the Global Mobility function and these stakeholders and being able to manage their expectations.
 Understand the importance of networking and collaboration with external service providers.
 Being capable of formulating the need for the service in question and efficiently managing.